MPMc-Git/McGitNotes/mc-git-kb/docs/querying/soql.md

 > GROUP BY UserType, ProfileId, Profile.Name
 > ORDER BY Profile.Name

-#### ...with their Permission Sets
-> SELECT Id,PermissionSetID, PermissionSet.Label, Assignee.Id, Assignee.Name
-> FROM PermissionSetAssignment
-> WHERE Assignee.UserType = 'Standard'
->    AND Assignee.IsActive = TRUE
->    AND (NOT PermissionSet.Name LIKE 'X00%')
-> ORDER BY PermissionSet.Label, Assignee.Name

-#### ...with their Permission Set Licenses
-> SELECT Id,PermissionSetLicenseID, PermissionSetLicense.MasterLabel, Assignee.Id, Assignee.Name
-> FROM PermissionSetLicenseAssign
-> WHERE Assignee.UserType = 'Standard'
->    AND Assignee.IsActive = TRUE
-> ORDER BY PermissionSetLicense.MasterLabel, Assignee.Name

-#### ...with Specific System Permissions
-> SELECT Id, PermissionSetID, PermissionSet.Label, PermissionSet.Profile.
-Name, Assignee.Id, Assignee.Name
-> FROM PermissionSetAssignment
-> WHERE Assignee.UserType = 'Standard'
->    AND Assignee.IsActive = TRUE
->    AND PermissionSet.PermissionsAuthorApex = TRUE
-> ORDER BY PermissionSet.Profile.Name, Assignee.Name

 ## Access-Related
 #### Specific Record Access for Specific User ID